wpengine/hwptoolkit/plugins/hwp-previews/examples/hwp-preview-astro/README.md

 ---
-title: "Astro Headless WordPress Previews"
+title: "Headless WordPress Previews with Astro"
 description: "In this example, we show how to implement **Headless WordPress Previews in Astro** using the **`hwp-previews`** plugin and WPGraphQL.
 This setup allows content creators to preview draft posts directly in the Astro frontend from the WordPress admin panel.
 We use **URQL** for all routing and fetching page content."
 ---

-# Astro Headless WordPress Previews Example
+# Example: Headless WordPress Previews with Astro

 In this example, we show how to implement **Headless WordPress Previews in Astro** using the **`hwp-previews`** plugin and WPGraphQL.
 This setup allows content creators to preview draft posts directly in the Astro frontend from the WordPress admin panel.
 We use **URQL** for all routing and fetching page content.

 ## Getting Started

-> [!IMPORTANT]
-> **Docker Desktop** needs to be installed to run WordPress locally.
+> [!IMPORTANT] > **Docker Desktop** needs to be installed to run WordPress locally.

 1. Run `npm run example:setup` to install dependencies and configure the local WP server.
 2. Run `npm run example:start` to start the WP server and Astro development server.